 This is a late war army officers sword from WWII.
-This sword is a hand forged blade and not mass produced.
+This sword is a hand forged blade.
 It has good hada that was well forged and a very active hamon that was water quenched in the tradition manner.
 This is a very good example of a sword made by the Rikugun Jumei sword smith Kanetoshi.
 Kanetoshi is listed as a Rikugun Jumei Tosho.
 Swords made from this group can have a star stamp on the blade as this one has.
-This blade comes in original mounts and is in good condition.
+This blade comes in original mounts and is in mint condition.

 Signature:[Star Stamp] Nôshû-jû Kanetoshi (濃州住兼俊)[Seki Stamp] Shôwa jûkunen rokugatsu (昭和十九年六月, “June 1944”)

 KANETOSHI (兼俊), Shōwa (昭和, 1926-1989), Gifu – “Kanetoshi” (兼俊), real name Murayama Kinokazu (村山喜之一), born August 3rd 1905, he worked as rikugun-jumei-tōshō and died February 23rd 1978, jōkō no retsu (Akihide), Second Seat at the 6th Shinsaku Nihontō Denrankai (新作日本刀展覧会, 1941)